Star Wars Kid: Aftermath

 Until May 2013, Raza had taken steps to avoid connecting himself with the video, although his identity was discovered through other means.
 Raza recounted to L'actualité that he had received numerous invitations from various late night and talk shows, but he assumed they only wanted to turn him into a "circus act".

-In the 10 years following the propagation of the meme, Raza had become the president of the Patrimoine Trois-Rivières heritage society.
+In the 10 years following the propagation of the meme, Raza had become the president of Patrimoine de Trois-Rivières heritage society.
 Raza decided to come forward to assert his identity as the Star Wars Kid to help bring to light the type of bullying and negative attention that children might receive in similar incidents with the rise of social media.

 In 2022, Raza participated in the documentary Star Wars Kid: The Rise of the Digital Shadows, released by the National Film Board of Canada.
 As part of the footage, Baio apologized to Raza for uploading the video, having no idea of the impact it would have, and saying "I have enormous regret about posting the video."
 Raza accepted the apology, recognizing at the time Baio was an empathetic person who made a bad judgement call.